By Julie McManus

 - Ensure that the principles become the tenets of the organisation and that current practice is aligned to them

-- For future initiatives and development, utilise as a checklist to ensure that they are representative of the organisation.
+- For future initiatives and development, utilise this as a checklist to ensure that they are representative of the organisation.

 2. Have a customer-centric vision and strategy: Having a customer-centric vision for the organisation as a whole and a strategy to achieve it will direct thinking to the higher aims and the long-term targets.
 Establish a customer-centric vision based on your principles and your targets - think big!